syncfusion-content/flutter-docs/Flutter/range-slider/getting-started.md

 ![Default range slider](images/getting-started/default_range_slider.png)

-## Add numeric labels
+## Add tick with numeric labels

 Add the range slider with ticks, numeric labels, minimum and maximum values to restrict the slider range.

-N> The label type like numeric or date time can be determined based on the `minimum` and `maximum` properties.
+N> The label type like numeric or date time can be determined based on the `min` and `max` properties.

 {% tabs %}
 {% highlight Dart %}